-We are thrilled and deeply honoured that ‘My Stolen Childhood,’ which tells the extraordinary life story of Brigitte Sossou-Perenyi, has been shortlisted for a prestigious Grierson documentary award.
+We are thrilled and honoured that ‘My Stolen Childhood,’ which tells the extraordinary life story of Brigitte Sossou-Perenyi, has been shortlisted for a prestigious Grierson documentary award.

 Established in 1972, the Griersons are the biggest event in the UK documentary calendar.
 The awards recognise and celebrate documentaries from Britain and abroad that have made a significant contribution to the genre and that demonstrate quality, integrity, creativity, originality and overall excellence.